Tunisia awaits verdicts on jihadist massacre suspects - Journal du Cameroun

 Since a 2011 uprising that toppled dictator Zine El Abidine Ben Ali, jihadist attacks in Tunisia have killed dozens of members of the security forces.

-The Bardo and Sousse attacks dealt a heavy blow to the vital tourism sector in Tunisia, already suffering high unemployment.
+As well as leaving many dead, the Bardo and Sousse attacks dealt a devastating blow to Tunisia’s vital tourism sector — although it has begun to recover.